The Laredo Licensed U.S. Customs Brokers Association, Inc.

 Our bylaws state that elections shall be by majority vote; eligible members may vote by written proxy (Article VIII, Section 3).
 Our bylaws do not address paper versus electronic communications.
 As technology has advanced, our association has transitioned from paper or fax communications to email for just about everything (notices of meetings, electronic registration for events and seminars, and even for new member registrations).
 In fact, the late nominations came in via email.

-Furthermore, for at least the last four elections, members have been given the option to submit their ballot with a proxy form to the association office prior to the day of the election.
+Furthermore, for at least the last five elections, members have been given the option to submit their ballot with a proxy form to the association office prior to the day of the election.
 In the last three elections, the email soliciting votes specifically offered the option of submitting the form via email.
 Link to evidence to previous years emails

 There is an allegation that LLUSCBA cannot receive ballots early or by email.
 I do not believe there is any legitimate reason to prevent early voting by email.